KaiqueCampos/KaiqueCampos/README.md

   **🌎 Learning and using knowledge to solve problems through technology is the fuel of my mind. 🧠**

  - 📚  I'm currently studying Analysis and Systems Development at ETEC Taboão da Serra;
- - 💻 I’m currently learning NextJS and Typescript;
+ - 💻 I’m currently learning NextJS, React-Native and Typescript;
  - 🔥  I'm always open to new challenges.